 Let The Professionals At Barber Depot Zero Gap Your Clippers

-At Barber Depot, we understand that zero gapping your clippers is a complicated process that requires practice and experience to ensure the best haircut for clients.
-Let our experts help you get the most out of your investment by zero gapping your new trimmers properly.
+At Barber Depot, we understand that zero-gapping your clippers is a complicated process.
+That requires practice and experience to ensure the best haircut for clients.
+Let our experts help you get the most out of your investment by zero-gapping your new trimmers properly.